Need to know

 Our favourite rooms

 For the best view, it has to be Chambre Ventoux, which – on a clear day – showcases the mighty sight of Mont Ventoux from its terrace.
 The terrace also offers optimum temperature control: it gets sun in the morning and shade when things get a little sticky in the afternoon.
 Indoors, the split-level suite has a living and work area downstairs, a bedroom on the mezzanine, stone walls, a black linen sofa and a kitchenette.
 If you like your decor a little quirky, go for Chambre Luberon, which has a huge leather headboard, 19th-century armchairs and furnishings made from reclaimed wood.
+There's also a two-bed self-catering cottage set in rose- and lavender scented gardens that's feels like its own private mas.

 There is a lengthy heated pool in the gorgeous grounds, flanked on one side by sunloungers and parasols, and surrounded by olive trees and rose bushes.
 There’s also a shade-providing canopy.